Display-Lab/scaffold/sandbox/README.md

         }
     }
     ```
-## Data Generator
+### Hospital Quality Dashboard Use Case
+This use case includes sandbox-generated, hospital-level performance data for a set of measures related to hospital quality, including:
+- Transfers Completed
+- Hand Hygiene
+- Rating of Providers
+- Rating of Care
+- Rating of Cleanliness
+- Rating of Quietness
+- Provider clearly addressed patient concerns
+- Speed of Discharge
+- Nurses kept patient informed
+- Nurses informed using clear language
+- Physician informed using clear language
+- Physician kept patient informed

-### Generate Tabular data
+#### Generate Tabular data inputs
-First, create a folder for new data (i.e. `new_data`).
-If the data is going to be generated for individual recipients, create a config.json inside the new data folder containing
+The hospital quality dashboard use case includes a set of scripts that can be used to generate new data sets.
+To begin, create a folder to hold the new data (i.e. `new_data`).
+Create a config.json inside the new data folder.
+If the data is going to be generated for individual recipients, include the following in the config file
 ```json
 {
     "ComparatorMergeColumns":["group.subject", "PractitionerRole.code"]